norcams/iaas/docs/project/plan.rst

 - Hans-Henry Jakbosen, University of Tromsø

 - Marte Karidatter Skadsem, University of Tromsø

+The project group reports to a technical steering group with representatives from all the participating organizations.
+Its main function is to coordinate commuication and solve issues that could possibly block progress in the project.
+This group is given a mandate from the top level project management to specify its roles and functions.

+Its members are

+- Kjetil Otter Olsen, University of Oslo (group lead)

+- Per Markussen, University of Tromsø

+- Ola Ervik, NTNU Norwegian University of Science and Technology

+- Raymond Kristiansen, University of Bergen

+- Kristin Selvaag, UNINETT, UH-sky

+- Jan Ivar Beddari, UH IaaS tech project lead

 The UH-sky steering group represents the top level project management and project ownership.
 This group consists of the IT Directors from the four larger